vblanco20-1/vulkan-guide/docs/chapter-3/triangle_mesh_code.md

 All 3 attributes work in the same way, according to the `VkVertexInputAttributeDescription`s we just wrote.

 ## Putting all together
 We now have the buffer uploaded, the shader written, and the input description filled.
-Its now time to compile the `_meshPipeline`, and use it to render our new triangle, which should be green.
+It's now time to compile the `_meshPipeline`, and use it to render our new triangle, which should be green.

 Go to the function `init_pipelines` of our VulkanEngine, as we will create the pipeline at the end of it.